imanghafoori1/laravel-temp-tag/README.md

 -------------

 ### Auto-delete Expired tags:
+In order to save disk space and have faster db queries you may want to delete the expired tags.

 After you have performed the basic installation you can start using the tag:delete-expired command.
 In most cases you'll want to schedule this command so you don't have to manually run it everytime you need to delete expired tags.